 In addition, the journey exposes visitors to the lives of those who have called these lands home for centuries.
 Besides the well-known sites, the trek includes stops in towns, villages, refugee camps, and Bedouin settlements that are not average tourist destinations, exposing them to the daily struggles of people who are striving to preserve their identity, heritage, and way of life.

 Below are four articles written by Zina Hemady and photos by Norbert Schiller.
 The articles, which cover different segments of the trail, feature comparative views showing present day images alongside photos taken in the nineteenth and early twentieth century of many of the sites and landscapes located along the trail.

-The nineteenth century images were taken by Bonfils, Zangaki, Frank Mason Good, Francis Frith, Karl Gröber, Underwood & Underwood, American Colony Jerusalem, Luigi Fiorello and W. Hammerschmidt all of whom traveled extensively through the Holy Land in the mid to late 1800s.
+The historical images were taken by Bonfils, Zangaki, Frank Mason Good, Francis Frith, Karl Gröber, Underwood & Underwood, American Colony Jerusalem, Luigi Fiorello, and W. Hammerschmidt all of whom traveled extensively through the Holy Land in the mid to late 1800s.

 Unless otherwise noted, the contemporary photographs were taken with a Leica M6 camera and Kodak Ektar 100 ASA color film.